gregspangenberg/armcrop/README.md

 It can do both axis aligned cropping and oriented bounding box (obb) cropping.
 The obb cropping allows for rigid registration of CT scans.

 This model was trained on arm only scans and proximal half chest scans.
-A limitation of this model is that when the spine is present in the CT scan then the model will struggle to differentiate between it and the scapula.
+A limitation of this model is that when using a full chest CT where the spine is present the model will struggle to differentiate between it and the scapula.

 ## Installation
 To use CPU execution install with: